Hilbre Islands

-Origin of the name
+The Hilbre Islands (/ˈhɪlbriː/ HIL-bree) are three tidal islands in Merseyside, England.
+They lie off the coast of the Wirral Peninsula at the mouth of the Dee Estuary, opposite Talacre in Flintshire, Wales.
+The name is thought to derive from a chapel built on the Island and dedicated to St. Hildeburgh.

+The islands are a Local Nature Reserve and are within the Dee Estuary Site of Special Scientific Interest.
+As of 2012, the islands have no permanent residents.
+They can be reached by foot from West Kirby during low tide.

+Etymology

-Hilbre Island's name derives from the dedication of a medieval chapel built on the island to St. Hildeburgh, an Anglo-Saxon holy woman, after which it became known as Hildeburgheye or Hildeburgh's island.
+The name Hilbre derives from the dedication of a medieval chapel built on Hilbre Island to St. Hildeburgh, an Anglo-Saxon holy woman, after which it became known as Hildeburgheye or Hildeburgh's island.
 Hildeburgh is said to have lived on Hilbre Island in the 7th century as an anchorite.
-Some consider that she never existed, while others equate her with Saint Ermenhilde, the mother of Saint Werburgh to whom Chester Cathedral is dedicated, or St Edburga of Mercia, daughter of the pagan king Penda.
+Some consider that she never existed, while others equate her with St. Ermenilda, the mother of St. Werburgh to whom Chester Cathedral is dedicated, or St. Edburga of Mercia, daughter of the pagan king Penda.
 The 19th-century St Hildeburgh's Church, Hoylake, built nearby on the mainland, is named for her.